dashingsoft/pyarmor/docs/platforms.rst

 `Standard Platform Names`_.
 If there is none, download it from remote server.
 Refer to `The Others Prebuilt Libraries For PyArmor`_.

+There may be serveral dynamic libraries with different features in each platform.
+The platform name with feature number suffix combines an unique name.
+For example, ``windows.x86_64.7`` means anti-debug, JIT and andvanced mode supported, ``windows.x86_64.0`` means no any feature.

+Note that the dynamic library with different features aren't compatible.
+For example, try to obfuscate the scripts with target platform ``linux.x86_64.0`` in the Windows, the obfuscated scripts don't work in the target machine.
+Because the full features dynamic library ``windows.x86_64.7`` is used in the Windows by default.
+Now the common platforms are full features, most of the others not yet.

 In some platforms, `pyarmor` doesn't know it but there is available dynamic library in the table `The Others Prebuilt Libraries For PyArmor`_.
 Just download it and save it in the path